synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 ### National Instruments

 #### Configuration

 I can successfully:
 - [ ] Recognize and connect to a National Instruments device available on local machine.
 - [ ] Recognize and connect to a National Instruments devices available on network.
 - [ ] Recognize and connect to physcial and simulated devices.
 - [ ] Save device configuration.
+- [ ] Not see chassis devices connected to the machine
+- [ ] see devices connected to a chassis

 #### Read Task

 I can successfully:

 - [ ] Plot live data from an analog read task.